双指针技巧秒杀七道链表题目

 };

-That's all the tips for singly linked lists.
-I hope you find them inspiring.
+These are all the techniques for singly linked lists.
+I hope they inspire you.

-Many excellent readers have shared additional ideas in the comments section about the last problem "Finding the Intersection of Two Linked Lists," which I have included here.
+Several excellent readers have proposed alternative approaches to the last problem, "Finding the Intersection of Two Linked Lists," which are also included here.

-Honestly, I hadn't thought of this approach.
+Honestly, I did not think of this approach.
 It's a clever transformation!
-However, it's important to note that the problem specifies not to change the original structure of the linked lists.
-So, after converting the input lists into a circular linked list to solve it, remember to revert them back to their original form to pass the problem.
+However, it's important to note that the problem states you should not alter the original structure of the linked lists, so after transforming the input linked lists into a circular linked list to solve the problem, remember to revert them back; otherwise, you won't pass.

-Additionally, another reader suggested that since the core of "Finding the Intersection of Two Linked Lists" is to make the two pointers p1
+Additionally, another reader suggested that since the core of "finding the intersection of two linked lists" lies in having pointers p1

 and p2

-simultaneously, you can achieve this by pre-calculating the lengths of the two linked lists.
-Here is the specific code:
+, you can achieve this by pre-calculating the lengths of the two linked lists.
+The specific code is as follows:

 class Solution {